verivital/slsf_randgen/Readme.md

 # CyFuzz: A Differential Testing Framework for Cyber-Physical Systems Development Environments

 Welcome to the CyFuzz project!
-Check out our [homepage](https://github.com/verivital/slsf_randgen/wiki) for latest news, source code and to contribute.
+Check out our [homepage](https://github.com/verivital/slsf_randgen/wiki) for latest news, running the tools and to contribute.

 ## Acknowledgement